-Comm nitments Action Red A RED status usually means one or more of the following: A significant negative variance against the budget or savings of more than 10%.
+Comm itments Action Red A RED status usually means one or more of the following: A significant negative variance against the budget or savings of more than 10%.
 Delays against key milestone/s of more than 10% of the total length of the planned action.
 Problems with quality that lead to significant additional costs/work.
 Significant lack of resources which cannot be resolved by the directorate.
-PIs identified to measure success of the commitment are mostly red.
-Dissatisfaction or resistance from stakeholders that mean acceptance may be delayed all the benefits not achieved. explanation of the contract of tiny committee should ask the pertinent chief officer/s to provide an on or conduct a review to identify the root causes of the red status and put in action plan to prevent further deterioration and minimise the damage in the overall organisation.
-Ince Indicators (RAG) Performance is worse than target by 10% or more Amber An AMBER status usually means one or more of the following: A negative variance against the budget or savings of less than 10%.
+Pls identified to measure success of the commitment are mostly red.
+Dissatisfaction or resistance from stakeholders that mean acceptance may be delayed all the benefits not achieved.
+CPA/Scrutiny committee should ask the perevention or conduct a review to identify in place an action plan to prevent further of caused to the overall organisation.
+Performance Indicators (RAG) Red (alert) Performance is wo Amber An AMBER status usually means one or more of the following: A negative variance against the budget or savings of less than 10%.
 Delays against critical milestones less than 10% of the total length of the planned action.
 Problems with quality but not causing delay.
 Lack of resources which can be resolved by the pertinent chief officer/s (e.g. via virement within the budget or managing vacancies).
-Pls identified to measure success of the commitment are a mixture of red, amber and green.
-Dissatisfaction or resistance from stakeholders addressed by the pertinent chief officer/s. projects/o tiny Committee should maintain a watching brief over Amber commitments but not necessarily intervening.
-They may ask chief officers to nitigation actions to prevent amber from moving into the red.
-Ince Indicators (RAG) Performance is worse than target by under 10% Green A GREEN status usually means one or more of the following: The forecast expenditure is on budget.
+PIs identified to measure success of the commitment are a mixture of red, amber and green.
+Dissatisfaction or resistance from stakeholders addressed by the pertinent chief officer/s. projects/o provide m tiny Committee should maintain a commitments but not necessarily i nitigation actions to prevent ambe nce Indicators (RAG) Performance is wor Green A GREEN status usually means one or more of the following: The forecast expenditure is on budget.
 Milestone/s on track to complete on time.
 Quality at expected levels.
 No resource problems.
 Pls identified to measure success of the commitment are mostly green.
 Stakeholders satisfied with the outcome. actions.
-A truly gree tiny Committee can let officers progress with the delivery of the planned assurance from the underlying data should indicate that the milestone is in.
-Ince Indicators (RAG) Performance is equal to or better than target Performance Indicators (Trend) Perform ance Indicator types 1 Performance improved vs same quarter of previous year СР Corporate Plan indicator \leftrightarrow No change in performance vs same quarter of previous year PAM Public Accountability Measure (National Indicator) 1 Performance declined vs same quarter of previous year
+A truly gree tiny Committee can let officers pro ssurance from the underlying data n. nce Indicators (RAG) Performance is ed Performance Indicators (Trend) Perform ance Indicator types 1 Performance improved vs same quarter of previous year СР Corporate Plan indicator No change in performance vs same quarter of previous year PAM Public Accountability Measure ( ļ Performance declined vs same quarter of previous year - · · • pertinent chief officer/s to provide an ify the root causes of the red status and put r deterioration and minimise the damage vorse than target by 10% or more n a watching brief over Amber ily intervening.
+They may ask chief officers to aber from moving into the red.